Two conjectured strengthenings of Tur\'an's theorem: Abstract

 and Bollob\'as and Nikiforov conjectured that for $G \not = K_n$

-This paper proposes the conjecture that for all graphs $(\mu_1^2 + \mu_2^2)$ in this inequality can be replaced by the sum of the squares of the $\omega$ largest eigenvalues, provided they are positive.
-We prove the conjecture for weakly perfect, Kneser, Johnson and classes of strongly regular graphs.
-We also provide experimental evidence and describe how the bound can be applied. }
+For our second conjecture, we propose that for all graphs $(\mu_1^2 + \mu_2^2)$ in this inequality can be replaced by the sum of the squares of the $\omega(G)$ largest eigenvalues, provided they are positive.
+We prove the conjecture for weakly perfect, Kneser, and classes of strongly regular graphs.
+We also provide experimental evidence and describe how the bound can be applied.
+Liu and Ning \cite{liu23} published a wide-ranging paper entitled ``Unsolved Problems in spectral graph theory'', and these two conjectures were placed second and fourth in their list of such problems. }